What is an Industrial Production Manager?

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 There were about 170,600 jobs for Industrial Production Manager in 2016 (in the United States).
 There is little to no growth in job opportunities for Industrial Production Manager.
-There will be an estimated 11,600 positions for Industrial Production Manager per year.
+Due to new job openings and attrition, there will be an average of 11,600 job openings in this field each year.

 The states with the most job growth for Industrial Production Manager are Nevada, Utah, and Arizona.
 Watch out if you plan on working in Alaska, Vermont, or Kansas.
 These states have the worst job growth for this type of profession.